Looking At Alibaba Group Holding's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Alibaba Group Holding options trades today is 4421.11 with a total volume of 29,192.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Alibaba Group Holding's big money trades within a strike price range of $75.0 to $200.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Alibaba Group Holding's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Alibaba Group Holding's whale trades within a strike price range from $90.0 to $330.0 in the last 30 days.

 Alibaba Group Holding Option Volume And Open Interest Over Last 30 Days